Parisson/Telemeta/README.rst

 Installation and usage
 ======================

-See INSTALL and http://telemeta.org for more informations.
+See INSTALL.rst and http://telemeta.org for more informations.

 Development